Chhayasingh18/Youtube-website/README.md

 ## 🎨 Project Structure

-/Youtube-website
-│-- index.html # Main HTML file
-│-- styles/
-│ ├── general.css # Global styles
-│ ├── header.css # Navigation bar styles
-│ ├── sidebar.css # Sidebar menu styles
-│ ├── video.css # Video section styles
-│-- images/ # Icons and thumbnails
-│-- README.md # Project documentation
+📦 Youtube-website ├── 📜 index.html # Main HTML file ├── 📂 styles/ # Contains all CSS files │ ├── general.css # Global styles │ ├── header.css # Navigation bar styles │ ├── sidebar.css # Sidebar menu styles │ ├── video.css # Video section styles ├── 📂 images/ # Icons and thumbnails ├── 📜 README.md # Project documentation

 🌟 Contributing
 This is a basic project for UI practice.
 If you want to add interactivity (like working search or video player), feel free to fork the repo and contribute!

-📄 License
-This project is for educational purposes and does not include YouTube’s full functionality.